golden temple

 In 1581, Guru Arjan initiated the construction of the Gurdwara.
 Throughout the eight-year construction period, the pool remained devoid of water, symbolizing humility and the necessity to relinquish one’s ego before encountering the Guru.
 Emphasizing inclusivity, Guru Arjan ensured the gurdwara compound was accessible from all sides.

 In 1589, builders completed the gurdwara primarily using bricks.
-Although there is speculation that Guru Arjan invited Sufi saint Mian Mir to lay its foundation stone, historical evidence is lacking.
+Although there is speculation that Guru Arjan invited Sufi saint Mian Mir to lay the foundation stone, historical evidence is lacking.
 After its inauguration, the pool was filled with water.
 On August 16, 1604, Guru Arjan completed the first version of the Sikh scripture and installed a copy of the Adi Granth in the gurdwara, appointing Baba Buddha as the first Granthi.

-Golden Temple’s architecture
+Golden Temple’s Architecture

 The Harmandir Sahib features two primary entrances, complemented by four entrances on each side, symbolizing religious equality for people of all backgrounds.
 Central to its design is an artificial pool called the “Sarovar,” representing the Supreme Creator God from which all existence originates.
 The temple boasts three doors: one facing west towards the setting sun, another facing east towards the rising sun, and a third northeast-facing door known as “Guru ka Ghati,” symbolizing Guru Nanak Dev’s departure.
-Additionally, there’s a south-facing door named “Aamna ke Ghati,” representing the convergence of three rivers.
+Additionally, there’s a south-facing door named “Aamna ka Ghati,” representing the convergence of three rivers.
 Translating to “the abode of Shiva,” the Harmandir Sahib is where divine harmony and peace converge.

 A crystal bridge links the temple to an ancient structure, once a site for Sikh martial arts training, now home to the Akal Takht, a tribunal for religious and military matters.
 A meticulously crafted garden surrounds the temple, showcasing lush greenery, fountains, and ornate pathways.
 Educational buildings house classrooms, lecture halls, and libraries filled with religious and literary texts.
 To the east stand two towering minarets connected by an adorned bridge, originally covered in gold but damaged during religious persecution.

-Is the Golden Temple made of gold?
+Is the Golden Temple Made of Gold?

 Many people mistakenly believe that the Golden Temple is made entirely of gold due to its impressive gold-plated exterior.
-However, the temple is not actually constructed from solid gold.
+However, the temple is not constructed from solid gold.

-Important Parts of the Golden Temple
+Essential Parts of the Golden Temple

 Amrit Sarovar